Man overlooking the ocean

 South Africa

-He would go on to work with the Shark Spotters programme, an organisation that aims to improve the relationship between recreational water users and sharks.
-As a field manager, Sikweyiya leads 30 shark spotters who they have established an effective warning system using flags and sirens in Cape Town.
-His contribution to shark safety has been so valuable that he was invited to Australia in 2016 to advise and assist with their shark safety measures.
+He would go on to work with the Shark Spotters programme, for over two decades now.
+Shark Spotters is an organisation that aims to improve the relationship between recreational water users and sharks.
+As a field manager, Sikweyiya leads 30 shark spotters who have established an effective warning system using flags and sirens in Cape Town.
+The programme expanded to Plettenberg Bay in 2022 after two fatalities.

 The reality is that people pose far more of a threat to sharks than the other way around.
 This makes Sikweyiya’s role more vital than ever.
-He is working to save lives by raising awareness and increasing understanding.
+He is working to save lives by raising awareness and increasing understanding and teaching water safety to the net crew, spotters and anyone else in the organisation who is interested.

 Please sign in to leave a comment